Senhua-Liu/Advanced-Programming-Project/README.md

 ## 4.3 MySQL Database
 An old version of MySQL database (cf. the uploaded UML document) was abandoned, because we found that it was difficult to handle so many associations (foreign keys) on the real development of web application.
 Right now, the new database only contains 2 tables (user and internship).
 Internship has 2 foreign keys (studentID and tutorID).
 Here below are the structure of database, and the database's details can be checked from the backendNode folder.
+The preset database is in the ./backendNode/data/mockData.js file.

     interface User {
-        id?: number;
+        id: number;
         firstName: string;
         lastName: string;
         email: string;